tfsaggregator/tfsaggregator/readme.md

 ![Develop Build status](https://tfsaggregator.visualstudio.com/_apis/public/build/definitions/2e747373-c780-4b2c-823d-98a3fd2b4e99/1/badge)

 > # Deprecation notice
 > [Azure DevOps Server is deprecating the old work item APIs](https://docs.microsoft.com/en-us/azure/devops/integrate/concepts/wit-client-om-deprecation?WT.mc_id=DOP-MVP-5001511&view=azure-devops).
-They are likely not going to be removed any time soon, but we can't keep supporting this plugin version forver.
+They are likely not going to be removed any time soon, but we can't keep supporting this plugin version forever.
 >
 > [Our recomendation is to migrate to aggregator-cli which can now be hosted on Azure Functions or in Docker](https://github.com/tfsaggregator/aggregator-cli).
 >